CamaxtliLopez/mapgen/README.md

 ![example map](map.example.png)

-You need to install php and gd, on ununtu the commands are:
+You need to install php and gd, on ubuntu the commands are:
 ```
 sudo apt install php7.4-cli
 sudo apt-get install php7.4-gd